cf73/humanity/content/collections/commencement_speeches/neil-gaiman-neil-gaiman-is-an-award-winning-author-and-graphic-novelist-he-writes-for-all-ages-and-without-genre-constraints-though-many-of-his-fans-are-fantasy-and-science-fiction-lovers.md

         marks:
           -
             type: italic
-        text: 'This speech, which received international acclaim, urges artists to practice their craft with audacity, not least to take time to fully enjoy their creative process.'
+        text: ' Neil Gaiman is an award-winning author and graphic novelist.
+He writes for all ages and without genre constraints – though many of his fans are fantasy and science fiction lovers.
+This speech, which received international acclaim, urges artists to practice their craft with audacity, not least to take time to fully enjoy their creative process.'
 transcript:
   -
     type: paragraph